Slipstream (Bonnie Raitt album): Critical reception

+Holly Gleason of Paste wrote: "It's been seven years since Bonnie Raitt released Souls Alike, and a lot of life has happened.
+Losing her parents, brother and a best friend has left the veteran blues/soul rocker with plenty to think about—and that pensiveness colors Slipstream with knowing acceptance, nuanced takes on loss and a grace that finds splendor in the raw places."
+Thom Jurek of Allmusic wrote "There are a few lesser moments, but they don't distract; Slipstream reveals Raitt at another creative peak."
+Simon Gage of the Daily Express declared "this eclectic album, her first in seven years..touches on blues, reggae, old-school soul and rock....The voice is as loaded with emotion as ever and the songs of the highest calibre with work by Bob Dylan and Loudon Wainwright III among them."
-The album was listed at No. 22 on Rolling Stone's list of the top 50 albums of 2012, saying "As young stars like Adele and Katy Perry cover her songs, Raitt continues what she’s been doing, more or less, for 40-plus years."

-The album won for the Grammy Award for Best Americana Album at the 2013 Grammy Awards.
+The album was placed at No. 22 on Rolling Stones list of the top 50 albums of 2012, with the magazine remarking: "As young stars like Adele and Katy Perry cover her songs, Raitt continues what she’s been doing, more or less, for 40-plus years: Pick a bunch of smart, tender tunes by great writers (Slipstream includes a pair by Bob Dylan), add one or two of her own, and sing them in a soulful ache, dotted by her casual slideguitar punctuations.."Slipstream also won for the Grammy for Best Americana Album at the 2013 Grammy Awards.

 Commercial performance

 Debuting at No. 6 on the Billboard 200, Slipstream became Raitt's highest-charting album in 18 years.
 It also debuted at No. 1 on both the Rock Albums and Blues Albums charts. selling around 63,000 copies.
-The album has sold 334,000 albums in the US as of January 2016.

-Slipstream became the 106th best-selling album and 9th best-selling independent album in the United States in 2012.
+The album has sold 334,000 albums in the US as of January 2016.Slipstream became the 106th best-selling album and 9th best-selling independent album in the United States in 2012.
 Slipstream was also the best-selling Blues album of 2012, and Bonnie Raitt was the best-selling Blues artist of 2012.